SFDO-Community-Sprints/Welcome/README.md

 4. Click the Create Repository button<br>

-### Step 2: Update your project README file using our Project README template
+### Step 2: Update your projects README file using our template:
 > A README is the start of your projects documentation on GitHub.
 Documenting any open source project should always begin with a good README so that potential users can understand what your work is about.
+It acts like the Home page for all projects.

 1. Navigate to the __[Project README template](https://github.com/SFDO-Sprint-2019-Philadelphia/Welcome/wiki/Project-README.md-file-template)__
 2. Click the Edit button and copy the template